Just One Week? Full Eastern Germany Itinerary For All The Awe-Inspiring Spots!😍

 This one-week itinerary only scratches the surface of Eastern Germany’s abundant treasures.
 Yet, it provides a well-rounded glimpse into the diverse experiences that await travelers.
 Whether you’re drawn by the allure of history, the call of nature, or the vibrancy of city life, Eastern Germany is a destination that promises memorable adventures and insights at every turn.

 You may also enjoy our one week itinerary for Berlin and surrounds.
 It’s similar but you can return to the same hotel every night.
 We also have an itinerary for Northern Germany here, Bavaria here and Central Germany here.
 Learn more about the attractions in Eastern Germany with this guide to the best places to visit.
-You can also find all our travel guides to Eastern Germany here.
+You can also find all our travel guides to Eastern Germany here and all our German itineraries here.

 Sharon Gourlay in the Rhina Valley